 Stage 1 Deliverables:

-Disposition report to MTAB on all MT concept submissions.
+Disposition report to the MTAB on all MT concept submissions.

-Rank-ordered list of submissions to MTAB based on MTA(s) subject matter experts’ high-level review of the quality and/or completeness of the submitted MTI information.
+Rank-ordered list of submissions to the MTAB based on MTA(s) subject matter experts’ high-level review of the quality and/or completeness of the submitted MTI information.

 Stage 2 – Concept Development & Assessment The MTA(s) at this Stage begins the initial due diligence of vetting the top ideas with the Initiative Review Committees (IRCs) as applicable, conducting a more extensive review of existing available data and assessing the potential for leverage points within the target markets for intervention strategies and opportunities.